toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 Property Name | Type | Description
 ------------- | ---- | -----------
 type | [rateAcquisitionTypeEnum](#/definitions/rateAcquisitionTypeEnum) | Type of the rate verification thresholds.
 The only supported value is: SellLAR. minAmount | number | Defines minimum acceptable rate, expressed as a decimal number.
-If the rate is lower than this minimum value, the AR rate update will be ignored and a warning will be returned. maxAmount | number | Defines maximum acceptable rate, expressed as a decimal number.
-If the rate is higher than this maximum value, the AR rate update will be ignored and a warning will be returned. source | [rateThresholdsSourceEnum](#/definitions/rateThresholdsSourceEnum) | Defines how the minimum and maximum amounts were calculated.
-It is either RecentBookings (thresholds calculated using last 10 reservations, and applying multiplication and division factor to find maximum and minimum values) or Manual (manually defined by Expedia).
-RecentReservation is Expedia's default method.
+If the rate is lower than this minimum value, the AR rate update for any rate plans of this room type will be ignored and a warning will be returned. maxAmount | number | Defines maximum acceptable rate, expressed as a decimal number.
+If the rate is higher than this maximum value, the AR rate update for any rate plans of this room type will be ignored and a warning will be returned. source | [rateThresholdsSourceEnum](#/definitions/rateThresholdsSourceEnum) | Defines how the minimum and maximum amounts were calculated.
+It is either RecentBookings (thresholds calculated using last 10 bookings, and applying multiplication and division factor to find maximum and minimum values) or Manual (manually defined by Expedia).
+RecentBookings is Expedia's default method.

 <a name="/definitions/rateThresholdsSourceEnum"></a>
 ### rateThresholdsSourceEnum